Ferdydollar/alx-low_level_programming/0x00-hello_world/README.md

 4-hello, put:

 5 printf: "printf" is the name of one of the main C output functions, and stands for "print formatted". printf format strings are complementary to scanf format strings, which provide formatted input (lexing aka. parsing).

+6  Size is not grandeur, and territory does not make a nation mandatory